valtoni/nginx-quic/README.md

 # nginx-quic

 This repository builds an nginx image with the QUIC/TLS patches on top of Alpine and publishes it to Docker Hub.
-Published tags use the format `valtoni/nginx-quic:<nginx-version>-<quictls-ref>` so it is clear which QUIC/TLS bundle was used.
+Published tags use the format `valtoni/nginx-quic:<nginx-version>-<quictls-ref>` (any characters outside `[A-Za-z0-9_.-]` are replaced with `-`) so it is clear which QUIC/TLS bundle was used.

 ## Build script
-- `build.ps1` downloads the latest Alpine, NGINX and quictls references (unless provided) and pushes the resulting image to `valtoni/nginx-quic`, tagging it as `$NginxVersion-$QuicTlsRef`.
+- `build.ps1` downloads the latest Alpine, NGINX and quictls references (unless provided) and pushes the resulting image to `valtoni/nginx-quic`, tagging it as the sanitized `$NginxVersion-$QuicTlsRef`.
 - Pass `-MetadataPath build-meta.json` to store the resolved versions so other tooling (like the nightly job) can read them.
 - Add `-DryRun` when you only want to refresh `build-meta.json` without building/pushing (the nightly workflow uses this to decide whether to skip a run).